landislab/landislab.github.io/research/index.md

 ## Funded projects
 We are extremely grateful to the agencies and instutitions for funding these projects:
-- **Modeling the Origin and Evolution of Hawaiian Plants.** NSF-DEB funded.
+- **Modeling the Origin and Evolution of Hawaiian Plants.** Funded by NSF-DEB.
 Collaborators: Felipe Zapata, Nina Ronsted, Warren Wagner, Fabio Mendes, Isaac Lichter-Marck, Sarah Swiston. [[link](https://sites.wustl.edu/hawaiianplantbiogeography/)]
-- **Viral Phylogeography at the Human-Wildlife Interface in Uganda.** WUSTL-ITF funded.
+- **Phylogenetic modeling of viral transmission dynamics at the human-wildlife interface in Uganda** Funded by NIH+NSF-EEID, and WUSTL-ITF.
 Collaborators: Krita Milich, Dave Wang, Innocent Rwengo. [[link](https://sites.wustl.edu/phylovirus/)]
+- .
+Funded by NIH, NSF, and WUSTL-ITF.

 ---